 This department builds upon the synergy of two dynamic scientific disciplines, one very young and the other very old.
 On the one hand, the computer is of relatively recent vintage and has revolutionized technology globally.
-Our Computer Science program equips students with fundamental knowledge about computers, how they work, and how they are changing the way we live.
+Our Computer Science program equips students with fundamental knowledge about the discipline of computer science and how it is changing the way we live.
 The learning approach combines both the theoretical and the practical, with the emphasis upon problem solving.
-On the other hand, Physics has been called the mother of all the sciences whose origin dates back into ancient times; certainly Physics is the most basic of the sciences for it seeks to observe, analyze, and categorize the interactions which occur in our whole physical world.
+On the other hand, Physics has been called the mother of all the sciences whose origin dates back into ancient times; certainly Physics is the most basic of the sciences for it seeks to observe. analyze, and categorize the interactions which occur in our whole physical world.
 Our Physics program grounds students in the fundamental principles of the discipline and the scientific approach to knowledge.